Skip to content

 Install with Helm

-Start WSO2 API Platform For Kubernetes with Control Plane
+Start WSO2 Kubernetes Gateway with Control Plane

 Create Kubernetes namespace